GRsoldier7/polychronos_omega/README.md

 -   🎨 **Front End Architect & Designer**: The master artist of the user experience, who crafts beautiful, intuitive, and bleeding-edge interfaces.
 -   ⚙️ **Back End Architect & Designer**: The master engineer of the system's core, who builds the powerful, scalable, and reliable server-side foundation.
 -   🧠 **Nexus Architect**: The AI genius who architects emergent intelligence and autonomous agentic systems.
+-   🛡️ **The Sentinel (Security Engineer)**: The guardian of trust who proactively engineers security into every layer of the project.
 -   👷 **Lead Engineer**: The hands-on craftsperson who leads the implementation of the architecture and mentors the engineering team.

 ---